 Chiltern Seeds offer a different take on flower and vegetable seeds and their free Veg Book makes for a very interesting read, containing traditional and new varieties.

-Dobies is our supplier of choice and we are a member of their Garden Club Scheme which brings plotters and volunteers 40% discount on seeds and 10% discount on everything else, when bought using our unique code.
-In addition to an excellent catalogue they have very useful growing and planning guides.
+Dobies (not to be confused with the Dobbies Garden Centre chain) is our GFAA seed supplier of choice and we are a member of their Garden Club Scheme which brings plotters and volunteers 40% discount on seeds and 10% discount on everything else, when bought using our unique code.
+In addition to an excellent catalogue (copies in the Octagon) they have very useful growing and planning guides.
+HIGHLY RECOMMENDED.